renjith-digicat/helm-charts/charts/veritable-ui/README.md

 ```

 The command deploys veritable-ui on the Kubernetes cluster in the default configuration.
 The [Parameters](#parameters) section lists the parameters that can be configured during installation.

-You will need to specify the `externalveritableIpfs` host and port as well as the `externalveritableIdentityService` host and port.

 > **Tip**: List all releases using `helm list`